Kotlin/KEEP/proposals/KEEP-xxxx-signature-discriminator-interop.md

 Where an executable format needs a distinct binary symbol, the backend uses a stable Kotlin encoding.
 That is sufficient for Kotlin callers but does not necessarily produce a readable or even source-callable name for another language.

-On the JVM, for example, the new declaration in a migration may be emitted under a Kotlin-mangled method name:
+On the JVM, for example, the new declaration in a migration may be emitted under a Kotlin-mangled name:

 ```kotlin
 interface API {